 We know it’s hard to decide what online business metrics metrics to monitor, especially if you’re at the beginning of your entrepreneurial journey.
-That’s why we compiled this short guide to the most important KPIs in e-commerce to start with.
+That’s why we compiled this short guide to the most important key performance indicators (KPIs) in e-commerce to start with.

 While gathering as much information as possible can give you valuable insights, don’t jump so deep before you have your essential controls in place.